A model and method for analyzing the precision of binary measurement methods based on beta-binomial distributions, and

-The ISO 5725 series (e.g., ISO 5725-1~\cite{ISO_1994__ISO57251}) defines the accuracy of measurement methods and results as general terms involved with trueness and precision.
+The ISO 5725 series defines the accuracy of measurement methods and results as general terms involved with trueness and precision.
 Trueness, defined as the closeness of agreement between the average value obtained from a large series of measured values and an accepted reference value, is usually expressed in terms of bias.
 In other words, it is the difference between the expectation of the measured values and the accepted reference value.
 Precision, defined as the closeness of agreement between independent measured values obtained under stipulated conditions, is usually expressed in terms of standard deviations of the measured values.

-To clarify the precision of measurement methods, two measures are typically used: repeatability and reproducibility.
-Repeatability refers to measured values under repeatability conditions; namely, independent measured values obtained with the same method using identical test objects in the same laboratory by the same operator using the same equipment within short intervals of time.
-Reproducibility relates to reproducibility conditions; namely, measured values are obtained with the same method on identical test objects in different laboratories with different operators using different equipment.
+To assess the precision of measurement methods, two measures are typically used: repeatability and reproducibility.
+Repeatability refers to values measured under repeatability conditions; that is, independently measured values obtained by the same method, using identical test objects, in the same laboratory, by the same operator, using the same equipment, within a short time interval.
+Reproducibility relates to reproducibility conditions; that is, measured values are obtained, using the same method, on identical test objects, in different laboratories, with different operators, using different equipment.